4 Steps to Start Healing from Enmeshment

 • Children are punished for resisting the enmeshed relationship or relationships

+Family enmeshment creates significant problems for children as they become adults.
+Eventually, they have difficulty recognizing their needs, effectively expressing emotions, or identifying manipulative behaviors.
 This lack of self-awareness often leads people into difficult or dangerous situations that they struggle to escape from due to limited self-confidence.
 Healing from enmeshment takes time but helps people avoid creating further problems for themselves later in life.

 Unfortunately, behaviors that result from growing up in an enmeshed family can have lasting effects.
-These behaviors can continue to affect the trajectory of your life until you identify the problem and do the work to overcome them.
+These behaviors can continue to affect the trajectory of your life until you identify the problem and do the work to overcome it.
 Adults who grow up in these family systems must start healing from enmeshment to live happy, fulfilling lives.
 How can you start to heal?

-Be Patient with Yourself
+1. Be Patient with Yourself

-Discover Who You Truly Are
+2. Discover Who You Truly Are

 If you grew up in an enmeshed family, you likely weren’t encouraged to discover who you are.
 Healing from enmeshment starts with finding out what you like to do, how you enjoy spending time, who you want to be around, and what you want to do with your life.

-Develop Boundaries
+3. Develop Boundaries

 Boundaries are an important part of caring for yourself.
 No one will take care of you better than you.
 Learning to develop boundaries ensures you keep people from taking advantage of you.
 Don’t forget to be patient with yourself; developing boundaries takes time.

-Seek Therapy
+4. Seek Therapy